GraphoLogiCode/RepoComPass/README.md

 GPL v3.0 - see LICENSE file for details.

-You are free to:
-- ✓ Modify and distribute
-- ✓ Use privately
-- ✓ Sublicense

-Conditions:
-- Include original license and copyright notice
-- No warranty provided

 ## Acknowledgments

 - **Built with ❤️** for job seekers who want to stand out